Pick1a1username/docker_registry_with_minio/README.md

 ### Edit `config.yml` of Docker Registry

-`config.yml` is included in this repository, and what you need to do is to specify Minio's keys so that Docker Registry can use Minio.
+`config.yml` is included in this repository, and what you need to do is to specify Minio's keys set above to `accesskey` and `secretkey` so that Docker Registry can use Minio.

 ```